Managing Constipation in the Older Adult

 Question 1 of 3

-Which one of the following is recommended as a treatment of constipation?
+Which one of the following is a common definition of constipation?

 For Teams